 Qualifications for membership

-- 11 Membership is open to any individual aged 16 or over who have a place of residence in the learning community; or any voluntary organisation operating in the learning community which is an organisation whose objects are of a nature similar to the objects of the Association. - 12 Employees of the organisation are not eligible for membership.
+- 11 Membership is open to any individual aged 16 or over who supports article 31 of the UN Convention on the Rights of the Child. - 12 Employees of the organisation are not eligible for membership.

 Application for membership